Skip to definition.

 "reduce a problem to a single question"

-11. Narrow or limit
+3. Narrow or limit

-"reduce the influx of foreigners"
+"reduce the influx of foreigners";

 - tighten

-12. Put down by force or intimidation
+10. Put down by force or intimidation

 - repress, quash, keep down, subdue, subjugate

-16. Reduce in scope while retaining essential elements
+11. Reduce in scope while retaining essential elements

 - abridge, foreshorten, abbreviate, shorten, cut, contract

-19. Lessen the strength or flavour of a solution or mixture
+12. Lessen the strength or flavour of a solution or mixture

 - dilute, thin, thin out, cut

-20. Take off weight
+13. Take off weight

-Derived forms: reduced, reducing, reduces
+Derived forms: reduced, reduces, reducing

-Type of: become, bound, break, bump, change, change state, confine, crush, decrease, de-emphasise [Brit], de-emphasize, degrade, demean, demote, destress, diminish, disgrace, divide, exchange, fall, impoverish, interchange, kick downstairs, lessen, limit, minify, oppress, part, put down, relegate, replace, reposition, restrain, restrict, separate, simplify, substitute, suppress, take down, throttle, trammel, turn, weaken
+Type of: become, bound, break, bump, change, change state, confine, crush, decrease, de-emphasise [Brit], de-emphasize, degrade, demean, demote, destress, diminish, disgrace, divide, exchange, fall, impoverish, interchange, kick downstairs, lessen, limit, minify, oppress, part, put down, relegate, replace, reposition, restrict, separate, simplify, sub [informal], substitute, suppress, take down, throttle, trammel, turn, weaken